-The nodal explants of C. bhupenderiana were inoculated on to standard MS medium (full strength) fortified with cytokinins, Benzyl adenine (BAP) and Kinetin (Kn) for shoot induction.
+The nodal explants of C. bhupenderiana were inoculated on standard MS medium (full strength) fortified with cytokinins, Benzyl adenine (BAP) and Kinetin (Kn) for shoot induction.
 Different concentrations ranging from 0.5- 4 mg/l of BAP and Kn were employed.
 The pH was maintained at 5.7 by adjusting it using 1N NaOH or 1N HCl and was subsequently autoclaved for 20 minutes at 121°C under 15 psi.
-For each concentration 45 replicates (n) were maintained and incubated at 25±2°C, with a photoperiod of 16h light and 8 h dark.
-The shoot response in terms of sprouting frequency (%), number of shoots per explant along with the shoot length were measured after two weeks from the day of inoculation.
+For each concentration, 45 replicates (n) were maintained and incubated at 25±2°C, with a photoperiod of 16h light and 8 h dark.
+The shoot response in terms of sprouting frequency (%), number of shoots per explant, along with the shoot length were measured after two weeks from the day of inoculation.

-Shoot multiplication was investigated by adding of auxins to the MS medium in addition to BAP.
+Shoot multiplication was investigated by adding auxins to the MS medium in addition to BAP.
 Auxins such as Indole-3-acetic acid (IAA), Indole-3-butyric acid (IBA), Indole-3-pyruvic acid (IPA), α-Naphthalene acetic acid (NAA) and 2,4-Dichlorophenoxyacetic acid (2,4 – D) with different concentrations (0.1 mg/l to 2.0 mg/l) were supplied to MS media along with BAP (1 mg/l to 3 mg/l) to culture explants.
-Later, shoot sub-culturing was done for every two weeks.
+Later, shoot sub-culturing was done every two weeks.

-Shoots measuring 5 to 6 cm, were separated and individually shifted onto the rooting medium.
+Shoots measuring 5 to 6 cm were separated and individually shifted onto the rooting medium.
 The media involves half-strength MS supplemented with different auxins IAA, IBA and NAA at low concentrations 0.1, 0.2 and 0.3 mg/l.
 The transferred fresh cultures were incubated with a 16 h photoperiod and rooting response- frequency (%), number of roots and root length were determined after three weeks of incubation.

 Acclimatization

 After successful rooting, the in vitro grown plantlets were withdrawn from the culture bottles and gently washed under running tap water to remove any residues.
 Then, these plants were placed in small cups containing soil, sand and coco peat (1:1:1 ratio) for hardening.
 They were covered with polythene bags to maintain the moisture (85%) and placed at 25°C with 16h photoperiod.
 To provide nutrients, they were sprayed with ½ strength MS media, weekly once for the next 30 days of period.
 Finally, the hardened plants were transferred to pots filled with black soil and manure and misted with water every alternative day.

+Data analysis??

+Create a section titled Data Analysis and explain the methods and techniques used to analyze the data.

 RESULTS AND DISCUSSION

 Surface Sterilization and Nutrient Media

 Out of the three different chemicals employed for surface sterilization, mercuric chloride at lower concentrations (0.1% w/v) for 5 minutes showed healthy shoot proliferation (80%) (Table 1).
 Explants treated with H2O2 exhibited 30% shoot proliferation.
 Whereas, no response was observed from NaOCl treatments.
-Among the three nutrient media administered, MS media demonstrated highest shoot induction with 86.66%.
+Among the three nutrient media administered, MS media demonstrated the highest shoot induction with 86.66%.
 While B5 and WPM media exhibited 53.3% and 33.33% for shoot induction (Table 2; Figures 1,2).

 The current findings, highlights HgCl2, as the ideal sterilant compared to NaOCl and H2O2 in surface sterilization of C. bhupenderiana.
-MS media is considered as the most effective nutrient media for the growth of the explants.
+MS media is considered the most effective nutrient media for the growth of explants.
 As the macronutrient composition in MS media with highest nitrogen availability may have significant effect in C. bhupenderiana shoot development.
 These results align with the research findings of other Apocynaceae members like C. pauciflora (Kiranmai et al., 2012), C. adscendens var. attenuata (Aruna et al., 2012), Caralluma edulis (Patel et al., 2014), B. truncato-coranata (Kalimuthu et al., 2013), C. tuberculata (Rehman, et al., 2014), Hemidesmus indicus (Shekhawat et al., 2016), Rauwolfia serpentina, Alstonia scholaris (Ratnam, 2021).